-Lock pintle hook.

-Secure converter gear support in raised position.
+- Lock pintle hook. - Secure converter gear support in raised position.

-Connect Converter Dolly to Rear Trailer
+Connect Converter Dolly to the Rear Trailer

-Make sure trailer brakes are locked and/or wheels chocked.

-Make sure trailer height is correct.
-(It must be slightly lower than the center of the fifth wheel, so trailer is raised slightly when dolly is pushed under.)
+- Make sure the trailer brakes are locked and/or wheels chocked. - Make sure the trailer height is correct (it must be slightly lower than the center of the fifth wheel, so the trailer is raised slightly when the dolly is pushed under it).

-Back converter dolly under rear trailer.

-Raise landing gear slightly off ground to prevent damage if trailer moves.
+- ➤ Back the converter dolly under the rear trailer. - Raise the landing gear slightly off of the ground to prevent damage if the trailer moves.

-Test coupling by pulling against pin of the second semitrailer.

-Make visual check of coupling.
-(No space between upper and lower fifth wheel.
-Locking jaws closed on kingpin.)

-Connect safety chains, air hoses, and light cords.
+- > Test the coupling by pulling against the pin of the second semitrailer. - Make a visual check of coupling (no space between the trailer apron and the fifth wheel plate, and the locking jaws are closed around the kingpin). - ➤ Connect the safety chains, air hoses, and light cords.

-Close converter dolly air tank petcock and shut-off valves at rear of second trailer (service and emergency shut-offs).
+- Close the converter dolly air tank petcock (valve). - Close the service and emergency air shut-off valves at the rear of the second trailer.

-Open shut-off valves at rear of first trailer (and on dolly if so equipped).

-Raise landing gear completely.
+- ➤ Open the service and emergency air shut-off valves at rear of the first trailer and on the converter dolly (if so equipped). - Raise the landing gear completely.

-Charge trailer brakes (push "air supply" knob in), and check for air at rear of second trailer by opening the emergency line shut-off.
+Charge the trailer brakes (push "air supply" knob in), and check for air at rear of second trailer by opening the emergency air line shut-off.
 If air pressure isn't there, something is wrong and the brakes won't work.

-7.2.2 - Uncoupling Twin Trailers
+7.2.2 Uncoupling Twin Trailers